matrix-org/rageshake/docs/generic_webhook.md

 ```

 The log and other files can be individually downloaded by concatenating the `listing_url` and the `logs` or `files` name.
+You may need to provide a HTTP basic auth user/pass if configured on your rageshake server.